-A municipal court marshal employed by a municipality is a peace officer while engaged in the performance of his or her duties whose authority shall be limited to providing security for the municipal court, transporting, detaining, and maintaining control over prisoners, executing all arrest warrants within the municipal court and its grounds, executing municipal court arrest warrants within the municipal limits, and serving legal process issued by the municipal court within the municipal limits and who shall be certified by the P.O.S.T. board or receive the training required for a reserve officer pursuant to section 16-2.5-110.
+A municipal court marshal who is employed by a municipality and is specifically designated a peace officer by the municipality is a peace officer while engaged in the performance of his or her duties.
+The authority of such a municipal court marshal shall be limited to providing security for the municipal court, transporting, detaining, and maintaining control over prisoners, executing all arrest warrants within the municipal court and its grounds, executing municipal court arrest warrants within the municipal limits, and serving legal process issued by the municipal court within the municipal limits.
+A municipal court marshal shall be certified by the P.O.S.T. board.

 Source: L. 2004: Entire section added, p.
 414, § 1, effective April 12.

-16-2.5-146.
+L. 2006: Entire section amended, p.
+27, § 2, effective July 1, 2007.

+16-2-.5-146.
 Public transit officer.

-(1) A public transit officer employed by a public transportation entity, as defined in section 18-4-801(2), C.R.S., is a peace officer while engaged in the performance of his or her duties.
-A public transit officer's authority shall be limited to the enforcement of all laws of the state of Colorado and the provision of security for passengers, employees, and property of the public transportation entity on public transportation vehicles, as defined in section 18-4-801(3), C.R.S., and at public transportation facilities.
+- (1) A public transit officer who is employed by a public transportation entity, as defined in section 18-4-801 (2), C.R.S., and is specifically designated a peace officer by the public transportation entity is a peace officer while engaged in the performance of his or her duties.
+A public transit officer's authority shall be limited to the enforcement of all laws of the state of Colorado and the provision of security for passengers, employees, and property of the public transportation entity on public transportation vehicles, as defined in section 18-4-801 (3), C.R.S., and at public transportation facilities.
 A public transit officer's authority shall include the power of arrest based upon probable cause while engaged in the performance of his or her duties.
-A public transit officer shall be certified by the P.O.S.T. board.

-(2) As used in this section, "public transportation facilities" means any movable or fixed facility operated by a transit authority and used primarily for mass transportation purposes, including but not limited to fixed guideway systems, parking lots, parking buildings, bus stops, transit stations, garages, and offices.
+A public transit officer shall be certified by the P.O.S.T. board. - (2) As used in this section, "public transportation facilities" means any movable or fixed facility operated by a transit authority and used primarily for mass transportation purposes, including but not limited to fixed guideway systems, parking lots, parking buildings, bus stops, transit stations, garages, and offices.